paritytech/project-mythical/docs/docs.md

 6. **[pallet-myth-proxy](../pallets/myth-proxy/src/lib.rs)**
 	- **Description**: A proxy module that allows account delegation.
 	- **Functionality**: Enhances security and resource management by enabling accounts to delegate tasks to other accounts.

-## Conclusion

-The Mythos parachain is dedicated to democratizing the gaming world by enabling players and creators to actively participate in and benefit from the value chain.
-Through its support for multi-chain ecosystems, unified marketplaces, decentralized financial systems, and governance mechanisms, Mythos aims to provide a comprehensive platform that empowers stakeholders within the Web3 gaming space.
-With a focus on reducing barriers to entry for game developers and expanding the reach of interactive experiences, Mythos strives to drive innovation and inclusivity in the gaming industry.